-- Well-connected communities: to support which sites are identified for potential future housing and commercial development the local authorities are working in partnership to assess the impact on existing roads of additional traffic as well as the opportunities for walking, cycling and public transport.
-This includes developing a county-wide 'Shared Transport Evidence Base', which will set out the transport mitigation plans and opportunities to enable housing and employment growth to come forward. - Digitisation and broadband: since 2013 over £32m has been spent through the 'eSussex' programme to deliver superfast broadband to homes and businesses that are not considered commercially viable by private providers.
-Superfast coverage is now over 97% of the county (see: Home SPS e-Sussex (esussex.org).
+Well-connected communities: the local authorities are working in partnership to assess the impact of additional traffic from future housing and commercial development on existing roads as well as the opportunities for increasing walking, cycling and public transport.
+This includes developing a county-wide 'Shared Transport Evidence Base', which will set out the transport mitigation plans and opportunities to enable housing and employment growth to come forward through Local Plans.

-- Active travel: improvements to walking and cycling infrastructure are mostly developed and delivered by the County Council, following public consultation.
+- Digitisation and broadband: since 2013 over £32m has been spent through the 'eSussex' programme to deliver superfast broadband to homes and businesses that are not considered commercially viable by private providers.
+Superfast coverage is now over 97% of the county (see: Home SPS e-Sussex (esussex.org). - Active travel: improvements to walking and cycling infrastructure are mostly developed and delivered by the County Council, following public consultation.
 Since 2014 over £20m has been secured via the South East Local Enterprise Partnership to deliver sustainable transport improvements.
 The current programme of infrastructure is focussed in the main areas of housing and employment growth, namely in Eastbourne and South Wealden, Hastings and Bexhill.
-Subject to the availability of funding, physical infrastructure has been supported by a programme of active travel initiatives and training led by Sustrans and delivered by a range of organisations, to encourage people to walk and cycle to get to work, education and training.
-A Local Cycling and Walking Investment Plan (LCWIP) has been developed and is due to be adopted in 2021.
-The plan will be used to develop a prioritised programme of works over the next ten years and to support organisations to be able to bid for national and local funding. - Public transport: the County Council is discussing with train and bus operators and user groups about how best to incentivise the use of public transport post lockdown.
-Longer term, opportunities to bring high speed rail services into East Sussex from Ashford and improve connectivity, as well as to electrify the Uckfield train line which would remove the fleet of diesel trains, are being investigated.
-A new Bus Service Improvement Plan will be developed by October 2021 and an Enhanced Bus Partnership established by April 2022, with the aim of increasing bus usage in the county.
+Physical infrastructure has been supported by a programme of active travel initiatives and training led by Sustrans and delivered by a range of organisations, to encourage people to walk and cycle to get to work, education and training.
+A Local Cycling and Walking Investment Plan (LCWIP) was adopted by the County Council in 2021 and will be used to develop a prioritised programme of works over the next ten years and to support organisations to be able to bid for national and local funding.
+Other organisations that support more active lifestyles in East Sussex include 'Active Sussex' and 'One You East Sussex'. - Public transport: the County Council is subsidising bus services which are not viable on a commercial basis with £1.75m in 2021-22 to assist with access to education, employment, health, and shopping, and it is continuing to introduce bus priority measures.
+A new Bus Service Improvement Plan has been developed and an Enhanced Bus Partnership will be established by April 2022, as required by the government's Bus Strategy, with the aim of increasing bus usage in the county.
+Longer term, opportunities to bring high speed rail services into East Sussex from Ashford and improve connectivity, as well as to electrify the Uckfield train line which would remove a fleet of diesel trains, are being investigated.
 The rural nature of much of East Sussex presents probably the largest challenge to public transport provision. - Electric vehicles (EVs): chargepoints for EVs are being installed in East Sussex by a mix of private, public and community organisations.
-However, charge point provision is currently relatively low for the number of EVs that have been purchased in the county and there is no co-ordination as to what type of charge points should be installed where (see appendix 4).
-The main aim of the EV strategy is to ensure the timely and cost-effective development of an integrated, high quality and affordable network that contributes to meeting current and future mobility needs within a wider local transport plan. - Hydrogen vehicles: currently, there is no production, storage or use of green hydrogen in East Sussex.
-The recently-formed Hydrogen Sussex partnership is investigating opportunities to develop the local hydrogen economy, notably for buses and HGVs, and the successful Newhaven Towns Fund bid includes the development of hydrogen vehicle refuelling infrastructure, to cater for Brighton & Hove buses and Eastbourne Borough and Lewes District council refuse vehicles.
-The complementary £12.8m bid to the DfT's Zero Emission Bus Regional Areas Scheme to help purchase 37 hydrogen buses was unsuccessful.
+However, charge point provision is currently relatively low for the number of EVs that have been purchased in the county and there is no co-ordination as to where charge points are being installed and the costs and access requirements that users face.
+To help to address these challenges an EV strategy for East Sussex is set out in appendix 6, the main aim of which is to ensure the timely and cost-effective development of an integrated, high quality and affordable network that contributes to meeting current and future mobility needs within a wider local transport plan. - Hydrogen vehicles: currently, there is no production, storage or use of green hydrogen in East Sussex.
+The recently-formed Hydrogen Sussex partnership is investigating opportunities to develop the local hydrogen economy, notably for buses and HGVs, and the successful Newhaven Towns Fund bid includes the development of hydrogen vehicle refuelling infrastructure, to cater for Brighton & Hove buses and Eastbourne-Lewes Councils' refuse vehicles.